keboola/component-generator/README.md

 - set `KBC_DEVELOPERPORTAL_APP` variable
 - set `KBC_DEVELOPERPORTAL_USERNAME` variable
 - set `KBC_DEVELOPERPORTAL_PASSWORD` variable

+Setup of `GitHub Actions` deployment does the following:

+- enable building of the repository
+- build only if .github/workflows/push.yml is present
+- github token must have repo/public_repo scope
+- set `KBC_DEVELOPERPORTAL_PASSWORD` secret

 ## Development
 To run the component generator locally on a local repository, you need to map two volumes, e.g.: